ktcarr/whoi-climate-tutorial_2025/_sources/pages/setup/setup_venv.md

 If using ```mamba```, the command line syntax to install the packages is:
 ```
+#activate your environment if it is not already
+mamba activate my_new_env

 ## install required dependencies
 mamba install -c conda-forge xarray jupyterlab dask netcdf4 cftime cartopy matplotlib